Breathing and Stress

 Smooth deep diaphragmatic breathing improves blood circulation, gently massages internal organs, promotes elimination of carbon dioxide, strengthens heart and lungs and promotes deeper sleep patterns.

 The next time you find yourself in a stressful situation, sit back and allow yourself time to breathe.
+Remember the connection between breathing and stress and think about your posture.
+Have you tightened up?
+Are you holding your breath?
 Clear your mind, evaluate your body response and allow yourself time to relax and center yourself.

 About the Author